Az-Net/Az-Net/Rules.md

-# Our Rules
+# ~Az:Net//RULES_AND_GUIDELINES

+## [Community Rules:]
-## 1. No Violent Content
+1. No Violent Content
-## 2. No Pornographic Content
+2. No Pornographic Content
-## 3. No Bullying, Racism, or Sexism
+3. No Bullying, Racism or Sexism

-Extra Guidelines:
--Post in appropriate rooms
+[Guidelines:]
+* Post in Appropriate Locations
--Keep arguing to a minimum
+* Keep Arguing to a Minimum
--Be respectful to other users
+* Be Respectful to other Users

-Ping the Admin any time you require assistance.
-Message a Moderator or Admin any time you feel that Rules are being broken.

-We do not tolerate abusive behavior here.
-If you want to Troll, take it to Reddit.
+[Server Rules:]
+1. Respect the Server
+   * No DDOSing
+   * No Exploiting
+   * Do Not Leave Clients Running
+2. Practice Reasonable OPSEC
+   * No Real Names or Addresses
+   * No Selfies
+3. Do Not Modify the Server
+   * If you can do something you shouldn't: report it.
+   * If you find issues: report them.

+Remember:
+We're all sharing limited resources here.
+If you find yourself stuck or limited, ask for help.